earends/Clock-Blog/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

 ##BackLog
-Front End Functionality
-- need better sample data before any more design configurations
+For this to go live we need:
-    - design list of events and blogs better
+    - update list of events and blogs
-- About page needs to be filled in with picture and text
-- functionality to update/delete an event
-    - list the events
+    - update the content control page design
-    - click on the event you want to edit
-    - submit the changes or delete the event altogether
+    - add functionality for going and not going
+        - this includes creating services
-- need to add quill editor content to blog post body
+    - need to update date for event stuff (eventDate was changed to a string)
-- need to add location to the event
+    - need to add a location to the event
-- going and not going functionality to events
-    - need to make error message if you dont include name and click going, maybe..etc

--small stuff
-    - date needs to be fixed for ngmodel on update event

-- production backlog:
-    - pin for content control page will need to be backed by env or something
-    - azure key vault for backend